isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-spray/index.md

 around the house, under electrical appliances, in the garage, and in your basements.
 But there's a caveat: Ortho Home Defense will be toxic to your grazing animals and bees.
 Therefore, avoid spraying the lawns or grounds where the animals, including goats and cows, will forage within seven days.
 The Good:
-- Effective �spot treatment for� home and indoor spaces
+- Effective spot treatment for home and indoor spaces
 - Also kills insecticide- (pyrethroid) resistant bed bugs.
 - Will kill adult bed bugs and their eggs fast through contact by damaging the bed bugs nervous system.
 - It also kills dust mites, fleas, andstink bugs.